 You can add shipping, billing and business addresses through this page.
 To add an address, click either the + button on the top left or the + Add more items button on the bottom left, enter the address details on the inserted row in the grid, then click Save.

 You can select a default address for each of the address types.
-Your billing address will be included in your invoices.
+The default business address and the default shipping address is shown on documents.
 If more than one address is selected as default, the first default address in the list will be used.

 Contact types can be business, shipping, billing, sale and employee.
 You can select the default contact for each type.